-Chase and Brock use salvaged items and reclaimed materials to create bright, fully functional guest quarters in the dark, unsafe storage space of an original World War II Quonset hut.
-The sleeping area features custom beds, and the kitchen is built out with handmade butcher block countertops.
+Chase and Brock use salvaged items and reclaimed materials to create bright, fully functional guest quarters in the dark and unsafe storage space of an original World War II Quonset hut.
+The sleeping area features custom beds and the kitchen is built out with handmade butcher block countertops.

 Chase and Brock transform a dark 1950s cabin to give a family the entertaining space they've always wanted.
 They remove paneling and knock down walls to create an open kitchen for the living area, dining room and lakefront patio.
 Then, they replace old carpet with new flooring that's perfect for going barefoot.